 - Switch on a tower fan to recirculate air, but avoid pointing this straight at the parrot.

-If your parrot is visibly suffering, fill a bowl, bucket, or bathtub with room-temperature water and allow the parrot to bathe.
-This is how wild parrots cool off in intense heat and sunshine.
+If a parrot is visibly struggling, fill a bowl, bucket, or bathtub with room-temperature water and allow the bird to bathe.
+This is how wild parrots cool off in intense heat.

 Stress and Anxiety

-Stress and anxiety will get your parrot’s heart racing and can result in panting and heavy breathing.
+Stress and anxiety will get a parrot’s heart racing and can result in panting and heavy breathing.
 Common reasons for a parrot to grow stressed include:

 - Too much time alone – parrots are social birds and need regular companionship.